geoblacklight/geoblacklight/CONTRIBUTING.md

     - Explain the expected behavior
     - Explain the actual behavior
     - Provide steps to reproduce the actual behavior

+### Assigning an issue

+In the GeoBlacklight community, issue assignment helps signal who is interested in working on an issue or who can assist in moving it forward.
+If you find an issue you’d like to contribute to, you can assign yourself to it.
+If an issue is already assigned, you are still welcome to contribute or provide support.
+Active issues will be marked with a status of “In progress” on our Project boards.

 ## Contributing to the codebase
 GeoBlacklight welcomes code contributions.
 You do *not* need to be a "GeoBlacklight Committer" to contribute code or documentation.
 We follow the [pull request](https://help.github.com/articles/using-pull-requests/) model for contributing on GitHub.
 GeoBlacklight uses a suite of tests to express its features and protect from bugs :bug:.